THE ASCENIUM DIFFERENCE

 Time To think Outside the Box!

-Ascenium introduces compiler advances that allow the compiler to do much more of the work extracting performance – enabling a fresh “re‐think” of the traditional deep pipeline processor design approach to a simpler, faster, and more efficient architecture.
+Ascenium introduces compiler advances that allow the compiler to do much more of the work extracting performance up front – enabling a fresh “re‐think” of the traditional deep pipeline processor design approach to a simpler, faster, and more efficient architecture.
 This enables Ascenium to eliminate the complexity, area, and energy cost of the deep pipeline and other complex run-time approaches such as speculation, Out-of-Order execution, and renaming and to adopt a simpler parallel multi-dimensional approach directly controlled by the compiler.

 Data Center Opportunities